Generic selectors

 He was followed up after discharge.
 His 3 months follow-up was normal.
 The patient did not tolerate tapering of steroids and hence 80 mg/day of prednisolone was continued.
 The mycobacterial culture of the sputum sample given during admission showed sensitivity to rifampicin.
 Repeat chest imaging showed resolution of consolidation.

-He was planned to reduce the steroid dose after completion of ATT and assess response.
+He planned to reduce the steroid dose after completion of ATT and assess response.
 However, he lost to follow-up after the 4th month of ATT.

 DISCUSSION